OpenMarket – November 24, 2015

 At OpenMarket, we cater to organizations who have never invested in SMS, as well as those who experience a lack of satisfaction with their current providers.
 If you’ve dealt with poor customer service, poorly managed service, a lack of flexibility, or limited options when it comes to APIs and global SMS support, we’re here to help.
 If you’ve never interacted with a SMS solutions provider, we’re also here to help.

 Our goal at OpenMarket is to provide our clients with robust mobile messaging solutions that satisfy you, as well as your end users.
-With our network, you instantly gain access to 200 countries via one-way messaging and 40-plus countries via two-way global SMS.
+With our network, you instantly gain access to 200 countries via our Global SMS API.
 You can also rest assured your messages are secure on our enterprise-grade network with active monitoring and geographically redundant messaging features.

-For additional information on our SMS solutions and how they fit into the high tech industry, please download the Exploring the Impact of Mobile Messaging in the High Tech Industry report, or feel free to contact us today with questions and concerns!
+For additional information on our SMS solutions and how they fit into the high tech industry, please contact us today.